marahim20/tweetHive/README.md

 _Thank you for the opportunity to showcase my skills and create this mini social media network website.
-I am excited to present the project, which is a functional platform that mimics the features of a Twitter page._
+I am excited to present the project, which is a functional platform that mimics the features of a Twitter page.
+I've always wanted to build a fullstack social network project!_

 _I understand that there may be questions about some of the choices I have made in the development of the site, and I want to reassure you that I am happy to walk you through any of the functionalities or design choices I have made.
 I believe that transparency and collaboration are key to the success of any project, and I am committed to ensuring that my work meets your expectations._